 From a tight-knit student cohort, world class teaching facilities and a high-quality nursing education in the heart of western Sydney, here are the top six reasons to study a Master of Nursing at Westmead.

 You will learn in state-of-the art classrooms and the purpose-built accredited Westmead Clinical Simulation Laboratory, developing your clinical skills in nursing such as personal care, wound dressings, catheterisation, medication administration and intravenous therapy.
 Medium and high-fidelity manikins in the clinical labs will assist you to develop confidence in communicating with people, time management, developing technical skills and delivering patient care.

 “I have 24 hours access to the Westmead Hospital Library as well as the Student Common Room, where we also interact with dental students, medical students and other allied health students studying at the University of Sydney.
-In terms of my personal religious beliefs, there are two prayer rooms where Muslims can enter and pray.” - Skala Hamawandy, current Master of Nursing student
+In terms of my personal religious beliefs, there are two prayer rooms where Muslims can enter and pray.” - Skala Hamawandy, Master of Nursing graduate.

 Our Master of Nursing program at Westmead is a great opportunity for students who already have a first degree, and who live in western Sydney, to access high quality education at a prestigious university and seek future employment within their local community.

 Your clinical placement experiences will be conveniently based across western Sydney, including the Children’s Hospital at Westmead, as well as the same rural and international placement opportunities offered to students at its Camperdown campus.

 The Westmead Health and Education Precinct, contains the largest concentration of health services in Australia, providing our students with access to some of the best clinicians and researchers in Australia and internationally.
 You will learn from active researchers who are committed to advancing knowledge and making a difference to communities, policies and the overall health sector.